Shun89303/Primary-School-Management-System-02/README.md

 Primary School Management System 02

 Overview

-This is a console-based Primary School Management System built in Java.
-The project follows the MVC (Model-View-Controller) pattern, separating concerns for better maintainability:
+This is a Primary School Management System built in Java.
+The project follows the MVC (Model-View-Controller) pattern for better separation of concerns and maintainability:
 	•	Student (Model): Represents the student entity.
 	•	StudentDAO (Data Access Object): Handles database operations.
 	•	StudentService (Service): Business logic for managing students.
-	•	StudentUI (View): Console-based interface for user interaction.
+	•	StudentUI (Console View): Fully functional console-based interface for managing students.
+	•	StudentGUI (Swing View): Skeleton GUI interface; currently, buttons and input fields do not perform any actions.
-	•	Main: Entry point; launches the StudentUI.
+	•	Main: Entry point; launches the GUI by default.

-The system allows you to add, view, edit, and remove students from a MySQL database.
+The system uses a MySQL database to store student information.

 ⸻

 Features
+	•	Console version (fully functional):
 	•	Add a new student with name and grade.
 	•	View all students in the database.
 	•	Edit a student’s name and grade by ID.
 	•	Remove a student by ID.
 	•	Input validation for numeric fields and grades (1–4).
-	•	Database connection details are read from a db.properties file to keep credentials secure.
+	•	Database connection details read from a db.properties file for security.
+	•	GUI version (skeleton, for future implementation):
+	•	Panels and components for adding, editing, removing, and viewing students.
+	•	Layout set up with Swing, including text fields, radio buttons, and buttons.
+	•	No backend actions are currently wired to the GUI.

 ⸻